futpix/caravans-in-australia/content/review/646-Lyfe-RV-Hybrid-Trakker-Exp15.md

   ogtitle: "Should I buy Hybrid Trakker Exp15 by Lyfe RV?"
   ogdescription: "The Lyfe RV Hybrid Trakker Exp15 is classed as Off Road, and sleeps 2 people.
 It is Australian made and comes in at 15 ft.
 It generally has Combined shower & toilet."
 categories: ["Lyfe RV"]
-tags: ["Sleeps 2", "15 ft", "Off Road", "Combined shower & toilet", "Pop top", "Price Unknown"]
+tags: ["Sleeps 2", "15 ft", "Off Road", "Combined shower & toilet", "Pop top", "Price Unknown", "Australian made"]
 totalLength: "7.095"
 bodyLength: "4.705"
 totalHeight: "2.572"